dmachard/go-dnscollector/doc/configuration.md

 ### Stdout

-Print to your standard output, all DNS logs received in text or json format
+Print to your standard output, all DNS logs received
+* in text or json format
+* custom text format

 ```yaml
 stdout: